ghanibhai123/CONVERTERS/README.md

-# CONVERTERS
+# CONVERTER
-A web converter to convert files like JPG, WORD, PPT to PDF
+A web converter to convert files like JPG to PDF